flogy/gatsby-mdx-tts/README.md

 If you choose to use your own component, make sure it uses the `SpeechOutputProps` exported from this plugin.

+### Custom `useSound` hook

+In case you would like to manage playing sounds by yourself you can pass an optional hook to the `useCustomSoundHook` prop of the `SpeechOutput` component.
+It has to follow the `UseSoundHookSignature` type as exported from `UseSound.ts` (which is the default sound hook).

 ## Event listeners

 To be able to react to certain events you can register the following event listeners: